 Since a physical address is required, you may not use a post office box.
 The only exception is for Army Post Office boxes (APO) or Fleet Post Office (FPO).
 You may also use the address of a next of kin.

-If you’re buying a new car, you will need to obtain or complete a bill of sale, purchase agreement or buyer’s order which should include:
+If you’re financing through a dealership, the dealer will provide all the vehicle information to the lender.
+If you are working with a lender directly or buying a car from a private seller, you will need to obtain or complete a bill of sale, purchase agreement or buyer’s order, which should include:

 - Purchase price

 If you’re buying a used car, get the above information from the seller, along with the car’s mileage, original title and disclosure of any liens on the car.

 6. Current vehicle registration (for trade-in)

 When trading in a vehicle, you’ll want to bring your title and registration to speed the transaction along.
 A certificate of title proves you are the owner of the vehicle, and lists any lien holders.
 You may also need to provide an odometer statement and, depending on the state, smog certificate and disclosure of any damage that has occurred to the vehicle under your ownership.
 A dealership will usually provide these last forms to fill out if you don’t have them.

 7. Proof of insurance